 Kissamos ferry port in Crete is served by a number of ferry routes with crossings to Piraeus, Kythira, Antikythira & Gythion available.
-With a selection of up to 8 Sailings Weekly, the port of Kissamos connects Crete with Greece & Ionian Islands.
+With a selection of up to 7 Sailings Weekly, the port of Kissamos connects Crete with Athens, Ionian Islands & Greece.

 Although there is a brief summary on this page, as sailing information can vary based on time of year we’d advise you to get live sailing times and prices in our Kissamos fare search.